 Drapery Clips: Thrifted but listed above where you can find them

-White Dresser and Trunk: Part of Bedroom set and painted with my chalk paint Dove White Benjamin Moore color matched to Behr
+White Dresser and Trunk: Part of Bedroom set and painted with my chalk paint (as linked above) Dove White Benjamin Moore color matched to Behr

 Knobs on Dresser: Hobby Lobby

 Fluffly White Blanket: Home Goods

 Dark Grey Wall Paint Color: “Asphalt Grey” Behr Paint